aws-samples/aws-panorama-samples/samples/ONNX2TRT_opengpu/README.md

 ## Train Custom Model

 * Training Custom Model : [Refer to this link](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data)
-* Convert the custom model to .onnx file : [Refer to this link](https://docs.ultralytics.com/tutorials/torchscript-onnx-coreml-export)
+* Convert the custom model to .onnx file : [Refer to this readme](./ONNX2TRT_opengpu.ipynbonnx2trt_app/dependency/Readme.md)
-    - If one want to make it batch size dynamic, please refer to the `dynamic` argument in the export.py in the yolov5 repo.
-This will change batch size, image size all dynamic
-    - ex: `python models/export.py --weights yolov5s.pt --dynamic`

 ## Setup the application

-The dependencies folder included with this application has

-* The Dockerfile
-* Cuda Enabled PyTorch for Jetson Xavier
-* ONNX Runtime GPU 1.6
-* yolov5s.onnx

-**VERY IMPORTANT** : This example uses a batch of 8, this means we have to use ATLEAST 2 CAMERAS for this example.
-Batch size 8 is suitable for Jetson Xavier AGX.
-And for devices using Jetson Xavier NX module, please select batch size 2 instead of 8. please refer to this [link](https://aws.amazon.com/tw/panorama/appliance/) for more information about your device.
+This application requires a Docker base image that is exactly the same as the [TRTPT36_opengpu App](https://github.com/aws-samples/aws-panorama-samples/tree/main/samples/TRTPT36_opengpu#setup-the-application)

+* Please refer to the link for setting up the docker base image.
+* Walk through the Steps for setting this up section.

+**VERY IMPORTANT** : This example will build the engine file with dynamic batch size ranges from 1 to 8.
+If you decide to use batch size larger than 4, please use ATLEAST 2 CAMERAS for this example.

 ## Steps for setting this up

-* Step 1: Navigate to ./dependencies
+* Step 1: Navigate to TRTPT36_opengpu app and build the base docker image.
-* Step 2 : ``` sudo docker build -t onnx37:latest . ```
-* Step 3 : Open onnx_example.ipynb and make sure you configure the following
+* Step 2 : Open ONNX2TRT_opengpu.ipynb and follow along.
-    * The Device ID
-    * The Camera node information
-* Step 4 : Follow the steps outlined in the notebook

 ## Special flags in package.json

-* Step 1 : Before you deploy the application, open ONNX37_opengpu/onnx_37_app/packages/(account-id)-onnx_37_app-1.0/package.json
+* Step 1 : Before you deploy the application, open ONNX2TRT_opengpu/onnx2trt_app/packages/(account-id)-onnx2trt_app-1.0/package.json
 * Step 2 : Add the following flags to the package.json

 ```